industrial-edge/notifier-getting-started/docs/Installation.md

 ![5_7](graphics/Notifier_iOS_use_heartbeat.PNG)

-Under "Notifications" you can see the warning and information you have created in the Edge Notifier App.
+Under "Notifications" you can see the incoming warnings and information you have created in the Edge Notifier app.

 ![5_6](graphics/Notifier_iOS_overview_warning.PNG)